ofygel/freedom_bot/ENVIRONMENT.md

   subscription period from the bot.
 Enabled by default; set to `false` to disable the trial offer entirely.

+## Background jobs

+- `JOBS_NUDGER_ENABLED` – Enables the inactivity nudger that reminds users about unfinished flows.
+Disabled by default.
+- `JOBS_NUDGER_INACTIVITY_SECONDS` – Amount of idle time (in seconds) after which the nudger sends a reminder message.
+Defaults to 90 seconds.

 ## Location and geocoding

 - `CITY_DEFAULT` – Optional default city appended to short address queries.